Standing Dumbbell Fly: How to Do, Muscle Worked, Tips

 Yes, the standing dumbbell chest fly is a good exercise to target your mid and upper chest.
 With just a pair of dumbbells, you can strengthen your chest and make it broader and more developed.

-This is ideal for people who want to work out at home without a bench.
+This is ideal for people working out at home without a bench.

 Does standing dumbbell chest fly work?